0x4447/0x4447-cli-node-tomato/README.md

 ] npm install
 ```

 Next, create a `.env` file to load your environment variables into memory - thanks to `foreman`.
-Or you can install another of my tools, [env-auto](https://www.npmjs.com/package/env-auto) in this manner:
+Or you can install another of our tool, [env-auto](https://www.npmjs.com/package/env-auto) in this manner:

 ```
 ] npm install cucumber -g